Month 12, Day 23, Wednesday 10:45 a.m.

 “You should be able to find the proper components and Sacrifice within,” Lacer said.

-“My pass doesn’t allow me to check any restricted books out, and there’s no way for me to put this back wherever you took it from,” she said.
+“My pass doesn’t allow me to check any restricted books out, and there’s no way for me to put this back wherever you took it from,” she admitted.

-“Yes,” she said, nodding slowly.
+“Yes,” she said, tilting her head to the side consideringly.
 “Quite dreadful.
 Dangerous, even, for the impressionable minds of young students.”

 Sebastien sat staring at the closed door, with all the resources she needed to design the spell that would do away with her need to sleep now at her disposal.
 That was fantastic.